UKHomeOffice/coe-infrastructure/hosting/RIs.md

 - Build your VPCs
 - Prove at the digital assessment sessions that you have adopted and applied the in-house RIs approach
 - If your requirements change, make sure you off-load what you are not using

+### How do I know that this guidance is sound?

+- Guidance is based on the practical IPT implementation
+- Home Office AWS account team validated the content
+- CoE working with CDP applied advice given and .....

 ### support